-The annual Phoenixville Fireworks Independence Day Celebration is held at Friendship Field in Phoenixville, PA each 4th of July.
+The annual Phoenixville Fireworks Independence Day Celebration is held at Friendship Field in Phoenixville, PA, each year.
 The fireworks begin around dusk (usually 9:15 pm).
-This celebration can be seen from almost everywhere in Phoenixville!
+This celebration can be seen almost everywhere in Phoenixville!

 Seating for the Phoenixville fireworks is available at Reservoir Park and Friendship Field.
 Be sure to bring lawn chairs or blankets after 6pm; there are cold refreshments, funnel cakes, french fries, and other snacks available from various vendors.